ryandhasgit/Comedy/Headlines/Alex Baia Challenge.md

-tips to domesticating your pre-jurassic pterodactyl we sent neil de grasse tyson back in time to see what would happen we tossed a few scientists into a worm hole and they didtn’t even end the universe
+tips to domesticating your pre-jurassic pterodactyl we sent neil de grasse tyson back in time to see what would happen we tossed a few scientists into a worm hole and they didtn’t even end the universe #news

 empty your pockets there’s no time to explain please, your eye lids